Tips for moms considering MLM or Network Marketing

 With network marketing, a testimonial is the greatest seller to get others on board.

-Another reason mom’s can easily be drawn to these products is because they are often talking to other mom’s anyway when talking kids to a park or other social setting.
+Another reason moms can easily be drawn to these products is that they are often talking to other mom’s any way when taking kids to a park or other social setting.

-Personal Experience: Whether it has been McDonald’s play place, a park, or a children’s museum, I have been approached several times by other mom’s who I thought wanted to be my friend. (mom friends are so hard to find)
+Personal Experience: Whether it has been McDonald’s play place, a park, or a children’s museum, I have been approached several times by other moms whom I thought wanted to be my friend. (mom friends are so hard to find)